rpcrimi/NMME_Correction/README.md

 - -f, --fileName:		Filename to run script over.
 Do not use if srcDir argument provided.
 - --filter:				File name filter (REGEX).
 Will only pull files that match regex.
 For example, `--filter .*r10i1p1.*` will fix all files with ensemble numbers == r10i1p1".
 - -m, --metadata:		OPTIONAL.
 Folder to dump original metadata to.
 This will run `ncdump -h` on each file and dump the data to corresponding files under this folder.
-- --fix, --fixFlag:		Flag to fix file names or only report possible changes (--fix = Fix Data).
+- --fix, --fixFlag:		Flag to fix file names or only report possible changes (--fix: Fix Data = TRUE).
-- --hist, --histFlag:	Flag to append changes to history metadata (--hist = append to history)
+- --hist, --histFlag:	Flag to append changes to history metadata (--hist: append to history = TRUE).
 - --wait:				Flag to wait for NCO operations to finish.
 This takes substantially longer but ensures completeness

 ### Example Usage: